Displaced persons camps in post–World War II Europe

 Displaced persons camps in post–World War II Europe were established in Germany, Austria, and Italy, primarily for refugees from Eastern Europe and for the former inmates of the Nazi German concentration camps.
-A "displaced persons camp" is a temporary facility for displaced persons, whether refugees or internally displaced persons.
-Two years after the end of World War II in Europe, some 850,000 people lived in displaced persons camps across Europe, among them Armenians, Czechoslovaks, Estonians, Greeks, Bulgarians, Poles, Latvians, Lithuanians, Yugoslavs, Jews, Russians, Ukrainians, Hungarians, Kalmyks, and Belarusians.
+A "displaced persons camp" was a temporary facility for displaced persons, whether refugees or internally displaced persons.
+Two years after the end of World War II in Europe, some 850,000 people lived in displaced persons camps across Europe, among them Jews, Armenians, Czechoslovaks, Estonians, Germans, Greeks, Bulgarians, Poles, Latvians, Lithuanians, Yugoslavs, Russians, Ukrainians, Hungarians, Kalmyks, and Belarusians.

 At the end of the Second World War, at least 40 million people had been displaced from their home countries, with about eleven million in Allied-occupied Germany.
 Among those, there were around 1.2 million people who refused to return to their countries of origin.
-These included former prisoners of war, released slave laborers, and both non-Jewish and Jewish concentration-camp survivors.
+These included former prisoners of war, released slave laborers, and both non-Jewish and Jewish concentration-camp survivors, though the majority tended to be Jewish.
 The Allies categorized the refugees as "displaced persons" (DPs) and assigned the responsibility for their care to the United Nations Relief and Rehabilitation Administration (UNRRA).